nus-cs2103-AY2122S1/tp/README.md

 Edit a task's information.<br>
 The identity parameters (module name/task id) must be provided.<br>
-At least one optional editable parameter (name/deadline) must be provided, and only provided editable parameters will be changed.<br>
+At least one optional parameter (name/deadline) must be provided, and only provided parameters will be changed.<br>
 If the editable parameters contain the same information as is already present, the edit command will still be executed successfully.<br>
 Task name must only contain alphanumeric characters and spaces, and it must not be blank.<br>
-Task deadline must contain either date only/time only/date and time.<br>
+Task deadline can contain either the date and time, or only the date, or only the time.<br>
 Date must be in the form "YYYY-MM-DD".<br>
 Time must be in the form "hh:mm" in 24-hrs format, and will appear in TAB in 12-hrs format.